WangHYLab/exosomePurity/README.md

 The tumor purity of cancer patients' serum exosomes obtained from step3.
 #### Output data
-Differentially expressed miRNAs corrected by tumour purity
+Differentially expressed miRNAs corrected by tumour purity.

 ## Running the tests